DARPA-CRITICALMAAS/ta2-extraction/README.md

 0. Make sure all variables in the settings.py are correctly formatted (ie API keys)
 1. Run the download_files.py to get all files connected to the commodity/deposit type pair:

-    1a. run: `python -u download_files.py --download_dir "path you want to download too" --deposits "[list of deposit types]"`
+    1a. run: `python -u download_files.py --download_dir 'path you want to download too' --deposits '[list of deposit types]'`

+    **Note** A valid deposits list is ["mvt zinc-lead"].

 2. Run the first pass package to gather a list of all commodities within a given file.

-    2a. run `python -um first_pass.GatherCommodities --download_dir "path to stored reports" --csv_output "Path to where you want to download reports"`
+    2a. run `python -um first_pass.GatherCommodities --download_dir 'path to stored reports' --csv_output 'Full Path to where and what you want to name the csv metadata file'`

 3. Run the extraction package to get the extractions

-    3a. run `python -u parallel_extract_run.py --comm_list "List of commodities that you identify as related to the deposit type" --metafile "Path to generated metadata file" --folder_path "Path to stored reports" --output_path "Path to temporary storage of incomplete extractions" --completed_path "Path to storage of completed extractions" --commodity_dict "Dictionary of the list of commodities for each file"`
+    3a. run `python -u parallel_extract_run.py --comm_list '[List of commodities as strings that you identify as related to the deposit type]' --metafile 'Path to generated metadata file' --folder_path 'Path to stored reports' --output_path 'Path to temporary storage of incomplete extractions' --completed_path 'Path to storage of completed extractions' --commodity_dict 'Dictionary of the list of commodities for each file'`

     **Note** if there is no metadata file you can leave it as an empty string.
 If there is a metadata file then commodity dictionary can be left as an empty string.
+Also a valid format for the comm_list is ["zinc", "lead"].
+Also a valid format for the comm_list is ["zinc", "lead"].
+For commodity_dict is {"filename": ["zinc"]}.

 For further explaination or information of each of these steps refer to the sections below.